JMcG952/Case-Study/ocean.md

 ### **1978 Bulletin Board System (BBS) -**

-This was a computer network that allowed users to communicate with each other and share information. *(http://www.scisdata.com, n.d.)* This system was seen as the first accessible online community which was created by Ward Christensen and Randy Seuss.
+This was a computer network that allowed users to communicate electronically with each other and share information.
+The BBS used a computer acting as a message store and is connected to a phone line by a modem.
+This was how the data was transferred from A to B *(http://www.scisdata.com, n.d.)* This system was seen as the first accessible online community which was created by Ward Christensen and Randy Seuss.
 (Off the Cuff, 2020)